 How to Submit an Open Records Request

-You may submit your request for Department of Revenue records in the following ways:
+You may submit your Open Records Request to the Department of Revenue in the following ways:

 Fax: (844) 226-0329